Yelp/paasta/docs/source/style_guide.rst

 * All event-level scribe logs should be as terse as possible while still providing a high level summary of the events occurring in the infrastructure.
 * All state changing events MUST have at least one event-level scribe log line emitted.
-* It is not necessary to repeat redundant information, like service name, as all paasta log invocations already are service-specific anyway.
+* It is not necessary to repeat redundant information, like service name, as all PaaSTA log invocations already are service-specific anyway.
 * All event level logs SHOULD use active verbs to indicate the action that took place.
 * Log lines SHOULD NOT contain the log level that they are using *in* the log line.
 Don't try to emulate syslog.
 * If an external URL with more context is available, the log line SHOULD reference it, but only if an error or warning is detected.